defenseunicorns/uds-releaser/CONTRIBUTING.md

 ## Code Quality and Standards

 Fundamentally, software engineering is a communication problem; we write code for each other, not a computer.
 When working on this project (or any project!) keep your fellow humans in mind and write clearly and concisely.
-Below are some general guidelines for code quality and standards that make UDS CLI :sparkles:
+Below are some general guidelines for code quality and standards that make UDS Releaser :sparkles:

 - **Write tests that give confidence**: Unless there is a technical blocker, every new feature and bug fix should be tested in the project's automated test suite.
 Although many of our tests are E2E, unit and integration-style tests are also welcomed.
 Note that unit tests can live in a `*_test.go` file alongside the source code, and E2E tests live in `src/test/e2e`

-- **Prefer readability over being clever**: We have a strong preference for code readability in UDS CLI.
+- **Prefer readability over being clever**: We have a strong preference for code readability in UDS Releaser.
 Specifically, this means things like: naming variables appropriately, keeping functions to a reasonable size and avoiding complicated solutions when simple ones exist.

 ### Continuous Delivery